-I moved here from London 12 years’ ago and haven’t once regretted it.
+I moved here London 12 years ago and haven’t once regretted it.
 Whenever I go back and have to take the underground or push through the crowds on Oxford Street I wonder how I put up with it for so long!
 As an interior designer, my projects are somewhat different now: restoring gracious old houses rather than trying to squeeze extra bathrooms into tiny flats.

 Why should people travel to your region at least once in their life?
 What might they find surprising on their first visit?

 The Loire Valley is one of the most beautiful regions of France, much of it is UNESCO protected as sites of outstanding natural beauty.
-Romantic castles and unspoilt ancient towns border the rivers Maine and Loire, waiting to be explored.
+Romantic castles and unspoiled ancient towns border the rivers Maine and Loire, waiting to be explored.
 Vineyards, producing fine wines such as the famous Saint Nicholas de Borgeuil and Saumur Champigny, grace the gently undulating landscape which has little changed since the middle ages.
 Visitors often comment on the extraordinary light you find by the Loire which reflects off the white limestone buildings.
 Many painters come here year after year to try and capture it.